SHUR1K-N/Project-Pwnag0dchi/README.md

 5. Right-click your main ethernet > Properties > "Sharing" tab > check both boxes + select sharing for your Pwnagotchi's RNDIS > OK
 6. Reconnect Pwnagotchi (data port, not power)
 7. Test Internet connectivity after Pwnagotchi initializes completely with `ping google.com`

+## Cannot connect my 'gotchi to my computer since switching to external adapter
+You'll need to disable the external Wi-Fi adapter to connect your Pwnagotchi to your computer via the data port.

+1. Connect Pwnagotchi via Bluetooth tethering (power port, not data)
+2. SSH into your Pwnagotchi
+3. `sudo nano /boot/config.txt`
+4. comment out `dtoverlay=disable-wifi` (add a `#` at the start of the line)
+5. uncomment `dtoverlay=dwc2` (remove the `#` from the start of the line)
+6. Power down Pwnagotchi
+7. Connect to your computer via USB cable (data port, not power)

 ## My 'gotchi deauths even when the "enable_deauth" plugin is turned off
 This usually happens with _new_ sessions; the 'gotchi just seems to "forget" what the enable/disable state was when you power it off.
 Simple fix: